Arkk92/element-front/README.md

 ```

 It deploys a Nginx web server which serves the static files.
-Exposed url is [http://localhost:4000](http://localhost:4000) will provide the static single page of the game.
+Exposed url is [http://localhost:4000](http://localhost:4000) and will provide the static single page of the game.

 Alternatively, it can be deployed with a single command with: